My name is Nicholas Reynolds.

-I'm a labor and health economist, with a particular focus on the health and human capital of Americans.
+I'm a labo(u)r and health economist.
+Much of my research focuses on the health and human capital of Americans and innovation.

 nicholas.reynolds@essex.ac.uk